 Idea № 2.
 Like humans, businesses go through stages.
-Childhood, adolescence and maturity.
-Make it to maturity
+Childhood, adolescence, and maturity.
+Make it to adulthood

-Every business need to grow.
-When your company is still a “child” it’s when you only perform as a specialist.
+Every business needs to grow.
+When your company is still a “child,” it’s when you only perform as a specialist.
 Gerber compares it to endless holidays.
-You don’t subordinate and finally have freedom to work for yourself.
-Specialists love to work (especially for themselves) but now they also have to do a lot of stuff they are not used to: sales, accounting, serving, packaging, etc. At first, everyone is happy and clients keep coming, but over time inevitable errors occur, the quality drops and number of clients declines.
+You don’t subordinate and finally, have the freedom to work for yourself.
+Specialists love to work (especially for themselves), but now they also have to do a lot of stuff they are not used to sales, accounting, serving, packaging, etc. At first, everyone is happy, and clients keep coming, but over time inevitable errors occur, the quality drops and the number of clients declines.
 And to sum it up, it doesn’t even remotely resemble your dreams of freedom and independence.
 Your business becomes your nagging boss.
 That’s when most people give up, but those who don’t enter the adolescent stage.

-Adolescent company is ready to hire an employee.
-Once it’s done, your euphoria knows no limits — you finally have an extra hour for your precious self.
-You gradually take more and more free time, burden your employee with more responsibilities and hire new employees.
+The adolescent company is ready to hire an employee.
+Once done, your euphoria knows no limits — you finally have an extra hour for your precious self.
+You gradually take more and freer time, burden your employees with more responsibilities and hire new employees.
 You become happy with the growth, but out of the blue clients start complaining.
 That’s when you are going to have to lean in and start figuring things out by yourself again.
 Such delegation of responsibility Gerber calls renunciation management.
-As a result, a young businessman has to either go back to childhood stage and run business all alone or grow to finally mature.
+As a result, a young businessman has to either go back to the childhood stage and run the business all alone or grow to finally mature.

-Unlike an adolescent company, a mature company doesn’t require the presence of its owner to operate.
-It aims to grow, it aims to the future, where the business becomes the product itself.
-McDonald’s is given as an example of such company.
+Unlike a young company, a mature company doesn’t require the presence of its owner to operate.
+It aims to grow; it aims to the future, where the business becomes the product itself.
+McDonald’s given as an example of such a company.

 It all started in 1952 when a fifty-two-year salesman walked into a hamburger stand in San Bernardino, California, to sell the two brothers who owned it a milkshake machine.
 What he saw there was a miracle.
 At least that’s how Ray Kroc, the milkshake machine salesman, might have described it.
 For he had never seen anything like that very first MacDonald’s (later to become McDonald’s) hamburger stand”.
 Several years later, he bought them out and established the largest fast food chain of restaurants in the world.